reefab/homeassistant-velux/Readme.md

 [ESPHome](https://esphome.io):

->>> ESPHome is a system to control your ESP8266/ESP32 by simple yet powerful configuration files and control them remotely through Home Automation systems.
+> ESPHome is a system to control your ESP8266/ESP32 by simple yet powerful configuration files and control them remotely through Home Automation systems.

 I've provided a pre configured configuration file `velux.yaml`.
-It'll expose 2 blinds entities, a light entity for the blue led and the buttons will open/close the blinds.
+It'll expose 2 blinds entities, a light entity for the blue led and the buttons on the device will open/close the blinds.

 You'll need to add a `secret.yaml` file with your wifi SSID and password: